Richardson Gang: Feud with the Krays

 Several years after the incident, an unnamed gangster who was in the club at the time said that it was "like Dodge City".
 It was said that Hart was shot on or near the bottom of the stairs as he was making his getaway.
 For many years Fraser was held responsible for murdering Hart.
 Fraser always vehemently denied it.
 It is alleged that Billy Gardner confronted Fraser, asking, "You tooled up, Frank?", and shot Fraser through the thigh with a .38 pistol.
 Eddie Richardson, Frankie Fraser and others ended up in Lewisham Hospital.
-They denied all knowledge of the incident ("Shooting?
-What shooting?") when questioned by police.
+They denied all knowledge of the incident when questioned by police.
 Hennessey sustained a bayonet wound to his scalp.
 Hennessey, Gardner and others sought help from Freddie Foreman after the altercation.

 Although most of the gang were arrested, some were put up by Foreman until things had blown over.
 Fraser had been officially declared insane at least twice previously.
 It has been suggested though that Fraser acquired his "Mad Frankie" sobriquet from this incident.
 Apparently, a Hayward associate named Henry Botton saw Fraser kicking Hart in the head and shouted, "You're fucking mad, Frank.
 You're fucking bonkers."
 The whole incident at Mr Smith's caused the arrest of nearly all of the Richardson gang.

 Fallout continued the next day.
 A member of the Richardson gang, Jimmy Andrews, was injured in the affray and went for treatment at the Royal London Hospital in Whitechapel the day after.
 This was where George Cornell, one of the few members of the Richardson gang who were not in jail or hospital, and an old friend of Andrews, went to visit him.
 That evening at about 8:30 Cornell was inside The Blind Beggar public house sited about 300m from the hospital entrance.
 Ronnie Kray arrived with two associates and shot Cornell through the head at close range, killing him.
 One of several local businessmen, in the saloon bar at the time, said he heard Cornell's last words: "Well, look what the dog's brought in."